 - Pale neutral roll-and-cut dog treat dough ingredients for your chosen recipe

 I used five colours to create the unicorn bones pictured in this post:

 - blue (food colouring)

 My efforts at creating a natural blue are still a work in progress, so I used a drop of blue colouring to perk up my blue dough.
-As noted above, if you’d prefer to keep things natural, skip the blue.
+If you’d prefer to keep the treats all natural, skip the blue.
 Want other colours or different ingredient ideas?
 See our post on natural dog treat colourings.